Hesperostipa spartea (Porcupine grass)

 Fruit: Fruit type: seed without plume

 [photo of mature florets dropping off] At maturity, glumes turn pale and florets medium to dark brown, the florets shedding individually, leaving the glumes behind on the stalk.
 The floret base has a needle-like point and the stiff hairs on the surface cause it to attach to anything unlucky enough to pass by.
-The long awn twists in response to changes in moisture, coiling and uncoiling as it dries, usually bent once or twice above the spirally twisted base, and eventually drills it into the ground.
+The long awn twists in response to changes in moisture, coiling and uncoiling as it dries, bent once or twice above the spirally twisted base, and eventually drills it into the ground.
 Grains (seeds) are light brown, linear, 3.5 to 6 mm long.

 Notes: